moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

 |complete-circuit|

-The circuit consists of a light emitting diode (LED) circuit, driven by one of the Arduino’s digital I/O pins capable of producing a pulsewidth modulation (PWM) signal.
+The circuit consists of a light emitting diode (LED) circuit, driven by one of the Arduino's digital I/O pins capable of producing a pulsewidth modulation (PWM) signal.
 This will allow the LED’s brightness to change.
 A photocell facing the LED senses the ambient lighting.
 The objective of the circuit is to demonstrate an automatic feedback control system that drives the LED to